homerorv/dotnetcoredummymicroservice/README.md

 # dotnetcoredummymicroservice
-Dummy microservice to test docker and Kubernetes, hello world microservice with health  stress memory endpoints
+Dummy microservice to test Docker and Kubernetes, hello world microservice with health and stress memory endpoints